JavaScript Language Feature Checklist

 • ☐ Send an Intent to Ship Email to dev-platform.
 This is also part of the Exposure Guidelines process.

-• ☐ Open a followup bug to later remove the preference and the command line option.
+• ☐ Open a followup bug to later remove the preference.

 Supplemental Checklists